Kidbrooke Village: Service Charge Controversy

+These figures have led to growing frustration within the community, with many residents questioning the sustainability of continued increases at this rate and seeking greater transparency over cost allocation and estate management.

 Community and Amenities

 Cator Park Playground in Kidbrook Village, with The Shard at top right of the background.

 Kidbrooke Village offers a variety of amenities to its residents, including shops, cafes, schools, and healthcare facilities.
 There is also a street food market next to the rail station.
 The development also features extensive landscaped areas, playgrounds, and sports facilities, promoting a healthy and active lifestyle.
 In 2020, the playground of Cator Park won the David Attenborough award for enhancing biodiversity.

+The area is also home to Honour and Glory Boxing Club, an amateur boxing club operating from 122 Broad Walk since 2020, which provides sessions for children from age 5 and trains amateur and professional boxers.

 Transportation

 The village is well-connected to public transport, with Kidbrooke railway station providing regular services to Central London and other destinations.
 From the train station to the City of London takes 20 minutes.
 Additionally, several bus routes serve the area, facilitating easy access to surrounding neighborhoods including North Greenwich, Blackheath, Cutty Sark.

 Environmental Impact

 Sutcliffe Park viewed from Kidbrooke Village.

 Sustainability has been a key consideration in the development of Kidbrooke Village.
 Efforts have been made to include energy-efficient building designs, the use of renewable energy sources, and the preservation of natural habitats.
 The local nature reserve in the area includes a 16.7-hectare Sutcliffe Park etc. The development also features rainwater harvesting systems and electric vehicle charging points.